BomaObeahon/BomaObeahon/README.md

 A Data Analyst learning by breaking things and then frantically trying to fix them 😁😉.
 That’s how I grow — by experimenting, making mistakes, and finding smarter ways to solve problems.

 I love working with data because it feels like solving puzzles that actually matter.
-Whether it’s spotting trends, building dashboards, or uncovering insights that help businesses grow, I enjoy turning numbers into something people can understand and act on..**.
+Whether it’s spotting trends, building dashboards, or uncovering insights that help businesses grow, I enjoy turning numbers into something people can understand and act on.

 ---
 - **Work:** Writes code that sometimes works.